Eng-Jasper/eng-jasper.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Jasper, an electrical engineer and researcher in control systems, power electronics, and intelligent energy networks.
-I’m currently pursuing a Ph.D. in Electrical and Computer Engineering at McGill University, where I work at the Intelligent Automation Lab (IALab) within the Centre for Intelligent Machines.
+I'm Jasper, an electrical engineer and researcher specializing in control systems, power electronics, and intelligent energy systems.
+I will begin pursuing a Ph.D. in Electrical and Computer Engineering at [McGill University](https://www.mcgill.ca/) in Fall 2025.
+I will be joining the Intelligent Automation Laboratory (IALab) within the Centre for Intelligent Machines.

 <!-- My research explores the convergence of control theory, renewable energy systems, and data-driven modeling, with a focus on developing resilient and intelligent solutions for modern electric power infrastructure.
 I am particularly interested in real-time system monitoring, dynamic control strategies, and sustainable energy integration for both developing and industrialized regions.-->